electracoin-ECA/electra-socialpay/README.md

 * v0.4 - Support For Slack Added, Config takes all strings, config keys made more specific.
 Wallet no longer starts with splash and is minimized

-Future Plans: Slack Support, Refractor Code, Add Electron GUI with Wallet Functionality.
+Future Plans: Refractor Code, Add Electron GUI with Wallet Functionality.

 ## Built With